238728/Old-Jekyll-TeXt-Blog/README.md

 This repo is already **out of support**.
 It will be renamed and archived soon.

 I'm currently building a new personal website using Hexo.
-The new repo is [this](https://github.com/238728/hexoblog_gh/).
+The new repo is [this one](https://github.com/238728/hexoblog_gh/).
 Check out [this website](https://volantis-hexo-v057.netlify.app) for latest updates.